lmmx/mvdef/README.md

 • mv         names to move from the source file         list[str]   -
 • dry_run    whether to only preview the change diffs   bool        False
 • escalate   whether to raise an error upon failure     bool        False
-• cls_defs   whether to target only class definitions   bool        False
+• cls_defs   whether to use only class definitions      bool        False
-• all_defs   whether to target both class & funcdefs    bool        False
+• func_defs  whether to use only function definitions   bool        False
 • verbose    whether to log anything                    bool        False

 positional arguments: